dotnet/coreclr/Documentation/Profiling/davbr-blog-archive/CORPROF_E_UNSUPPORTED_CALL_SEQUENCE.md

-*Adapted from an entry that appeared on David Broman's blog*
+*This blog post originally appeared on David Broman's blog on 12/23/2008*

 _What follows is a long-lost blog entry that_ [_Jonathan Keljo_](http://blogs.msdn.com/jkeljo) _had been working on.
 I brushed off some of the dust and am posting it here for your enjoyment.
 Thank you, Jonathan!_